oiwjewe/network-security-detector/content/usage.md

 ZoneName,ClientASN,ClientCountry,ClientDeviceType,ClientSrcPort,ClientRequestBytes,<br>
 ClientRequestPath,ClientRequestReferer,ClientRequestScheme,ClientRequestUserAgent<br>

-However the code has a little flexibility to handle little variations in it, just don't be to wild.
+However the code has a little flexibility to handle some variations on it.
+Just don't be to much wild.

 A initial sample could be done with this sample: https://gist.githubusercontent.com/cloudwalk-tests/3c82d813645f547618b3ea81b6d269b8/raw/e0006a126b85782d95a655977deeabbb2b41d0c7/test-dataset.csv<br>